Skullybutcher/Bharatbuilds/docs/judge-qa.md

 representative case per failure mode where expected and actual outcomes disagree (e.g., CGPA 7.80, expected eligible, portal ineligible).
-Tests are the regression suites that replay those witnesses and add boundary, preservation, integrity, ordering, metamorphic, and provenance checks — 16/16 in the canonical demo.
+Tests are the regression suites that replay those witnesses and add boundary, preservation, integrity, ordering, metamorphic, and provenance checks, 16/16 in the canonical demo.
 Witnesses are the failing cases; the suite proves the patch fixes them without breaking anything else. (`README.md`)